Skip to content

 4. Take the photo.
 Neutral expression, mouth closed, eyes open, head straight.
 Take 5–10 shots so you can pick the best one.

-5. Crop and resize.
+5. Crop and resize the print file.
 Open your best photo in Pixotter's resize tool.
-Set the output to 413 × 531 pixels.
+Set the output to roughly 827 × 1063 pixels so a 35 × 45 mm print lands near 600 DPI.
 The tool runs entirely in your browser — your photo never leaves your device.
+Remember: this file is for the printer, because Australia accepts only printed passport photos.

-7. Verify DPI.
-Ensure the image is at least 300 DPI.
+7. Verify DPI before printing.
+Make sure the file is high enough resolution that the print is sharp at 35 × 45 mm.
 Learn how to check image DPI if you are unsure.

 How Australian Specs Compare to Other Countries